Ru-Pirie/university-notes/Training Officer Stuff To Do.md

 Big Health and Saftey some point 17th nov to the 23rd nov

-# Sort Training Calandar

-# HOD Training
-# TD Training
+# Actions
-# SUSU FA
+## SUSU FA
--
-# Committee Training
-- Before showstoppers spring 2 weeks before the AGM
-# PAT Testing Training
-- Look into
-# Prod Team Training
-- Organise and then throw at mentors / pres or whoever is free
-# Advaced Trainings
-# Set Design Workshop

-# Johnathn Risk Assessment for TD's
-# Vaun
-- Fire marshel training
-# ChamSys Training
-- Lewis
-- Luke?
-# EOs Training
-# ST Johns First Aid / Uni
-- Luke
+- Sasha
+- Need to just get committee approval / double check

-# Another Stagie
+## Another Stagie - Ongoing
+Have messaged Dan asking for his input **TODO**
-- Ellie or Sy - Discord Messag
+- Ellie or Sy - Discord Message
 - If not wanting the roll are you willing to rock up for the taster sessions
 - Johnathan Backup

+# Sort Training Calendar

+## Big H&S

+## HOD Training / Advanced Trainings
+- Can these be tied into each other ?
+## TD Training
+- To encorage freshers to TD at some point
+- Do during comedy sprint, the week beginning 2nd feb
+## Johnathan Risk Assessment for TD's
+- Could this be tied into TD training?
+- TD training pt2?
+## Committee Training
+- Before showstoppers spring 2 weeks before the AGM
+- Some point during dead weak 2nd march
+## Prod Team Training
+- Organise and then throw at mentors / president or whoever is free
+## Set Design Workshop
+- Luke get 3d model of the annex to allow people / prod team to spec it out
+- Tie into prod team training
+## Fire Marshal Training
+- Contact Vaun
+## ChamSys Training
+- Easter Holiday Time
+- Lewis / Luke?
+- Get Contacts
+## EOs Training
+- Easter holiday time
+## First Aid Training w/Uni
+- Work out if needed / best way to do it
+## PAT Testing Training
+- Look into but really there is no point